ByteRookie/AGS_Service/README.md

 * **AGS Service Status** – overall status of the media system and schedule.
 * **AGS Service Primary Speaker** – highest‑priority speaker currently playing.
 * **AGS Service Preferred Primary Speaker** – fallback speaker that will start if the primary stops.
+* **AGS Service Source** – the currently selected source that will play when AGS starts playback.
+* **AGS Service Inactive TV Speakers** – TV speakers that are not part of the active room list.

 ## License